-Second, Stein, Parrilo and Ozdaglar also showed that the original analysis by Papadimitriou and Roughgarden [2008] incorrectly handles certain numerical precision issues, which we now briefly describe.
+Second, Stein, Parrilo and Ozdaglar also showed that the original analysis in [Papadimitriou & Roughgarden, 2008] incorrectly handles certain numerical precision issues, which we now briefly describe.
 Recall that a run of the ellipsoid method requires as inputs an initial bounding ball with radius R and a volume bound v such that the algorithm stops when the ellipsoid's volume is smaller than v.
 To correctly certify the (in)feasibility of an LP using the ellipsoid method, R and v need to be set to appropriate values, which depend on the maximum encoding size of a constraint in the LP.
-However (as pointed out by Papadimitriou and Roughgarden [2008]), each cut returned by the separation oracle is a convex combination of the constraints of the original dual LP (D)and thus may require more bits to represent than any of the constraints in (D); as a result, the infeasibility of the LP (D') formed by these cuts is not guaranteed.
-Papadimitriou and Roughgarden [2008] proposed a method to overcome this difficulty, but Stein et al. showed that this method is insufficient for finding an exact CE.
-For the related problem of finding an approximate correlated equilibrium (ε -CE), Stein et al. gave a slightly modified version of the Ellipsoid Against Hope algorithm that runs in time polynomial in $\log \frac{1}{\epsilon}$ and the game representation size.2 For problems that can have necessarily irrational solutions, it is typical to consider such approximations as efficient; however, the computation of a sample CE is not such a problem, as there always exists a rational CE in a game with rational utilities, since CE are defined by linear constraints.
-It remains an open problem to determine whether the Ellipsoid Against Hope algorithm can be modified to compute an exact, rational correlated equilibrium.3
+However (as pointed out by Papadimitriou and Roughgarden [2008]), each cut returned by the separation oracle is a convex combination of the constraints of the original dual LP (D) and thus may require more bits to represent than any of the constraints in (D); as a result, the infeasibility of the LP (D') formed by these cuts is not guaranteed.
+Papadimitriou and Roughgarden [2008] proposed a method to overcome this difficulty, but Stein et al. show that this method is insufficient for finding an exact CE.
+For the related problem of finding an approximate correlated equilibrium $(\epsilon$ -CE), Stein et al. give a slightly modified version of the Ellipsoid Against Hope algorithm that runs in time polynomial in $\log \frac{1}{\epsilon}$ and the game representation size.
+For problems that can have necessarily irrational solutions, it is standard to consider such approximations as efficient; however, there always exists a rational CE in a game with rational utilities, since CE are defined by linear constraints.
+It remains an open problem to determine whether the Ellipsoid Against Hope algorithm can be modified to compute an exact, rational correlated equilibrium.1

-1.2 Our Results
+1.2 Our results